 How to Interpret Rock Art?

-Rock Art opens for us a window to ancient thoughts with very different content that exist today.
+Rock Art opens for us a window to ancient thoughts with very different content that exists today.
 This fact turns rock art interpretation into a complicated task but not impossible!
-It requires the reconstruction of old knowledge assembling a puzzle, piece by piece.
+It requires the reconstruction of old knowledge assembling a historical puzzle, piece by piece.
 The guidelines for rock art deciphering, outlined here, will definitely help your interpretation.
 As always, your initial assumptions are the most important, they can steer you correctly or lead you astray beyond the visual rock art scene meaning.
 Therefore stop here and think!

 A general rule: “All rock art are linked to heavens – either directly or through myths”.

 • Rock art describes a heavenly story.

 • Rock art is sacred and belongs to the realm of faith.

 Rock Art just didn’t sprout out of thin air!
 Their roots begin at the ancient base of our knowledge.
 They are deep-rooted in the region’s pre-history that usually attempt to answer life’s big questions.
 So, study them!
 Collect regional anecdotes and myths and even look for their continuation nowadays (see Santa and ibex connection).
 Enter the ancients’ minds and try to understand their world and thoughts.
 Their art reflects thoughts brewed together for a long time composing their world wanders into a visual scene.
 Each rock art hides a story that extends beyond your visual impression, so dig into its regional history and find it there!
 It will never be what you see at first sight, so ignore the misleading first impressions and dig deeper to unravel its true meaning.